 Once all parties are on the same page, the CapEx request is approved and sent to the procurement team.

 The procurement team receives the purchase request and sends out purchase orders to get quotes from various vendors.
 Once the asset has been purchased and the invoice is approved, the finance team releases the payments and the appropriate entries are made to the journals.

-Using KiSSFLOW, you have instant access to expense details like the date an expense was made, the type of expense, and why funds were necessary.
-You won’t lose track of receipts either, as those can be attached right on KiSSFLOW’s easy-to-use interface.
+Using Kissflow Finance, you have instant access to expense details like the date an expense was made, the type of expense, and why funds were necessary.
+You won’t lose track of receipts either, as those can be attached right on Kissflow’s easy-to-use interface.
 Instant access paves the way for crucial analysis and insights.
 This app can be edited as well; you can control access, the stakeholders and their order, and processing rules.

 You can gain an insightful look into department-wise expenses, the status of each request, whose approval is pending, and date-wise statistics about approvals.